tankefugl/NS/README.md

 1. For more help, ask on #help in [the community discord](https://discord.gg/ZUSSBUA)

 For Linux:
-- Remove or rename the `libstdc++so.6` in the `hlds` directory so the linux distro's can be used instead.
+- You may need to remove or rename the `libstdc++so.6` and possibly the `libgcc.so.1` in the `Half-Life` directory so the linux distro's can be used instead.
 The one steam provides is outdated.
-You may need to rename the `libgcc.so.1` file in the same directory as well.
 - 32 bit C libraries might need to be installed.
 Try `apt-get install libc6-i386` if on debian or ubuntu.
-The libm.so.6 from it may need to be placed in your half-life or HLDS folder if you cannot install that package.
+The `libm.so.6` from it may need to be placed in your half-life folder if you cannot install that package.

 ## Changes